-Below are some tips to help make sure your dog is in the best health.
+Tips to help make sure your dog is in the best health

 Feeding should be when you are ready and not when your dog demands it - stick to this and help reinforce your position as pack leader.
 Never feed from the table and never feed titbits unless you are in a training session.